projectacrn/acrn-hypervisor/doc/introduction/index.rst

 directly.
 A popular bootloader is `grub`_ and is also widely used by Linux distributions.

-:ref:`using_grub` has a introduction on how to boot ACRN hypervisor with GRUB.
+:ref:`using_grub` has an introduction on how to boot ACRN hypervisor with GRUB.

 In :numref:`boot-flow-2`, we show the boot sequence: